 After you choose your ad type, upload your images and write your headline and descriptions, you’ll be given the option to choose where you want your ads to be displayed.
 The placement options include:

 - Desktop right column

 - Audience network

 If you do not make any changes to this section, your ad will run on all four placements.
 I highly recommend that you don’t run on the audience network, as it typically produces the lowest conversion and click rates.
 Monitor your reports over time to determine which placements tend to result in the highest conversion rates for your ads.

 Now you have have all of the information needed to setup and run an ad campaign in Facebook.
 In our next post, we’ll provide tips on how to optimize your ads when they’re not performing as well as expected.
 Stay tuned!

-If you’re looking for additional marketing tips in the meantime, check out our Digital Marketing Webinar.
+If you’re looking for additional marketing tips in the meantime, check out our 10 Step Marketing Guide.
 This informative webinar covers important digital marketing tactics, such as SEO, PPC and local search.
 Download it for free today to get great advice for expanding your marketing strategy!